younglim/developer.gov.sg/collections/_products/categories/productivity-tools/asset-management-system/features.md

 ### Mobile channel

-AMS has a mobile touchpoint that allows public officers to loan assets, report faults and perform self-sighting and stocktaking of assets using RFID.
+AMS has a mobile touchpoint that allows public officers to perform stocktaking of assets using RFID.